polydawn/repeatr/doc/dev/code-layout.md

       - Formulas, Actions, MountOpts, Filters
       - RunRecords, Catalogs, Commissions
 	- no external imports -- easy to link if another program wants to speak our API.
-  - `api/act`: all the verbs for taking one state `def` and arriving at another.
+  - `api/act`: API proxying functions and other code-in-motion.
+    - compared to `api/def`, functions under this package do work; `def` is purely API types.
 	- no external imports -- easy to link if another program wants to speak our API.
   - `api/hitch`: leftover bits (e.g. yaml parsing).
 Has messier imports.
 - `core`